GoIntegration/IBM-Integration-Bus/Notes - IIB.md

+# IIB Notes
-Elements of message broker the logical message tree are
+* Elements of message broker the logical message tree are
-	Message
+  * Message
-	LocalEnvironment - Available within node for a message Environment - Available within flow for a messages.
+  * LocalEnvironment
+  * Environment
-	ExceptionList
+  * ExceptionList
-Default message domain for all input nodes is BLOB.
+* Default message domain for all input nodes is BLOB.
-Message tree when using HTTP Input node and default parser.
+* Message tree when using HTTP Input node and default parser.

 InputRoot.*[] is array of all children of InputRoot.